sultaniman/grow-counter-crdt/README.md

 ## Validation

-To validate if counters work properly you need to have `ab` cli utility installed.
+To validate if counters work properly you need to have `ab` and `jq` cli utilities installed.
+Once everything in place you can call.

-Once everything in place you can call
+**NOTE**: make sure you started the application using `scripts/run`

 ```sh
 $ tests/validate.sh